 Below are some frequently asked questions for Veterans regarding the VA home loan policies related to the COVID-19 emergency:

-The number one priority for anyon financially affected by COVID-19 is to ensure the health and safety of you and your family.
+The number one priority for anyone financially affected by COVID-19 is to ensure the health and safety of you and your family.
 Next, call your mortgage company right away.
 Your mortgage company offers free, expert assistance.
 While you might be worried about letting your mortgage company know about your financial hardships, your mortgage company is there to help you, and it is to your advantage not to wait, but to call them as soon as possible.

 There are multiple protections on your VA-guaranteed loan if you are experiencing financial hardship due to the COVID-19 emergency.
 The hardship can be direct or indirect.
 For example, you may be directly affected because you have lost your job, or you may be indirectly affected because of childcare situations that have decreased your monthly income or increased your costs.

-Through June 30 of this year, you can make an initial request for COVID-19 forbearance.
+Through September 30, 2021, you can make an initial request for COVID-19 forbearance.
 VA expects your mortgage company to approve your request, for up to six months.
 VA also expects that, if you need additional forbearance after that, your mortgage company will approve, at your request, an additional COVID-19 forbearance for up to six months.

 The extension for the moratorium on foreclosures ended on July 31, 2021.
 This means that a mortgage company can begin a foreclosure beginning August 1, 2021.
 If a foreclosure began before the moratorium, it should have been put on hold until the moratorium ended.
 Similarly, if a foreclosure is already complete, there will not be an eviction while the eviction moratorium is in effect.
 (Note, though, these protections do not apply if you aren’t living in the property to be foreclosed.)